bhoomigundecha/Jugaad/README.md

 # Jugaad

-### Mol Karo, Save Karo.
-An AI powered bazaar for how Bharat actually shops.
+### An AI powered bazaar for how Bharat actually shops.

-Jugaad is a voice first shopping app where buyers negotiate prices with an AI shopkeeper in 13 Indian languages, and vendors control the negotiation through a hidden floor price and a chosen AI persona.
-Built for Meesho's **Scripted By Her 2026** hackathon, theme: *Building Bharat with the Power of Agentic AI*.
+Jugaad is a voice-first shopping app where buyers negotiate prices with an AI shopkeeper in their own language, and vendors control the negotiation through a hidden floor price and a chosen AI persona.

 [![Hackathon](https://img.shields.io/badge/Meesho-Scripted%20By%20Her%202026-7c3aed?style=for-the-badge)](https://jugaad-omega.vercel.app/)
 [![Status](https://img.shields.io/badge/status-live%20in%20production-success?style=for-the-badge)](https://jugaad-omega.vercel.app/)